thephez/docs-core/docs/reference/p2p-network-data-messages.md

 * Fail if there are unused flag bits---except for the minimum number of bits necessary to pad up to the next full byte.

-* Fail if the hash of the merkle root node is not identical to the merkle root in the <<glossary:block header>>.
+* Fail if the hash of the merkle root node is not identical to the merkle root in the [block header](../resources/glossary.md#block-header).

 * Fail if the block header is invalid.
-Remember to ensure that the hash of the header is less than or equal to the <<glossary:target threshold>> encoded by the nBits header field.
+Remember to ensure that the hash of the header is less than or equal to the [target threshold](../resources/glossary.md#target) encoded by the nBits header field.
 Your program should also, of course, attempt to ensure the header belongs to the best block chain and that the user knows how many confirmations this block has.

 For a detailed example of parsing a [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock), please see the corresponding [merkle block examples section](../examples/p2p-network-parsing-a-merkleblock.md).